psweeney101/firebolt/README.md

 - `nx add @nx/angular`
 - `nx generate @nx/angular:app apps/ui --backendProject api --e2eTestRunner none --setParserOptionsProject --strict`
-  - Which stylesheet format would you like to use? `css`
+  - Which stylesheet format would you like to use? `scss`
   - Which bundler do you want to use to build the application? `esbuild`
   - Do you want to enable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering)? `false`
 - Change port in `apps/ui/proxy.conf.json` to `3000`